 All of which are critical competencies for managing one’s lifelong learning & career development pathway plans effectively, and are critical components of ‘Hope Action Theory’.
 I’m looking forward to chatting further of how ANVAM can support people in the veteran community, with their career development pathways.
 If you haven’t seen the amazing work that they do, check out their website via the link below.

 He recognises now in his own words how bitter and angry he was with the way his time with the Army ended, and how he channelled his hurt into hurting me.
 At the time, he saw my kindness, compassion and looking for the good in others and situations as ‘a weakness’.
-As such, he felt that it was acceptable to destroy my values so that he wasn’t the only person hurting.
-He didn’t realise how much he hurt me throughout this period in time.
+As such, he felt that it was acceptable to try and destroy my values so that he wasn’t the only person hurting.
+He didn’t realise how much he hurt me throughout this period in time, although he never managed to destroy my values.
 Ironically COVID, on his own with a companion pet has been cathartic for him, giving him time to reflect and start to heal, and that he can now move forward.

 It was good to see glimpses of the person I first met over 15 years ago, and although that chapter is almost over once our divorce is through, I wish him all the best for the future.

 He also genuinely wants to see me happy as I move forward with my life, and hopes I meet someone who will genuinely care and appreciate me, and also that my hopes and plans for my career come to fruition.
 One thing he did say, was that he realises that kindness and compassion are not a weakness, but a strength, especially in the face of adversity.

 For those people who work and support veteran transitions from the military regardless of country, please be aware, that support can be needed not only when first transitioning, but also, potentially further down the track when internal and external stressors, could impact on their life.